Covered in Japan

 From the very beginning of my long career I’ve got so lucky being covered by most popular Asian artists

-Thanks to Avex’s offer for A-Beat-C label to interact with the growing Japanese pop-market as a composers pool (Hinoki Team), Sinclaire had the chance to ring his bell in the garden of many of the biggest pop-stars of Japan since the early 90’s.
+Thanks to Avex’s offer for A-Beat-C label to interact with the growing Japanese pop-market back then, I very soon had my chance to ring my own bell in the garden of many of the biggest pop-stars of Japan since the early 90’s.

-Many of his eurobeat tunes were chosen to be covered by many different pop-artists all over the country and unexpectedly, some of them were not re-made with a dance taste.
-The main reason for this is the “absolute” power of
+Many of my Eurobeat tunes were chosen to be covered by many different pop-artists all over Asia and unexpectedly, some of them were not re-made with a dance taste.
+I do believe the main reason for this is the absolute power of

-By listening to some of J-pop covers of Sinclaire’s tracks it’s evident that most of main sounds and atmospheres were kept very similar to the original version by Bratt.
-In fact, most of the japanese production-teams working on those cover projects asked Sinclaire to provide them with main arrangements-parts and original sounds in order to give their new versions the same mood that Bratt originally gave his tracks.
+In fact, most of the Japanese production-teams working on those cover projects, asked me to provide them with main arrangements-parts and original sounds in order to give their new versions the original track’s mood.

-It’s amazing to see and listen to all those J-pop artists performing live Bratt’s tunes in their official videos.
-It’s easy to catch the power and energy rising from those melodies themselves, just born to be pure anthem-songs.
+It’s amazing to see and listen to all those J-pop artists performing live my tunes in their official videos.
+It’s easy to catch the power and energy rising from all those melodies themselves, so evidently born to be pure anthem-songs.